qihongl/dnd-lstm/README.md

 - If the model never saw trial i before, it has to base its decision in x_t.
 However, if it this is the 2nd encounter of trial i, assuming the model cached the association between context_i and y_i in its episodic memory, then the model can just output y_i.

-Since context is always presented within a trial, making decisions based on recalling context-target association allows the model to respond faster, which is desirable since the model wants to maximize cumulative reward.
+Since context is always presented within a trial, making decisions based on recalling the context-target association allows the model to respond faster, which leads to greater cumulative reward.

 #### Stimulus